A Nonparametric Framework for Universal Difference-in-Differences: Preliminary

-We start with reviewing works in the DiD settings.
-Consider the following assumptions which are commonly made in DiD literature: \begin{itemize} \item[\HT{A1}] (\textit{Consistency}) For $t=0,1$, we have $Y_t = \potY{A}{t}$ almost surely. \item[\HT{A2}] (\textit{No Anticipation}) $\pYz = \potY{1}{0}$ almost surely. \end{itemize} Assumption \HL{A1} states that the observed outcome matches the potential outcome corresponding to the observed treatment.
-Assumption \HL{A2} states that the treatment does not causally impact the outcome before it is implemented.
-Note that, under Assumptions \HL{A1} and \HL{A2}, we have $\Yz = \pYz$ almost surely for all units regardless of their treatment status.
+We make the following assumptions, which are commonly made in the DiD literature: \begin{assumption}[Consistency] For $t \in \{0,1\}$, $Y_t = \potY{A}{t}$ almost surely. \end{assumption} \begin{assumption}[No Anticipation] $\pYz = \potY{1}{0}$ almost surely. \end{assumption} Assumption \ref{assumption:consistency} states that the observed outcome matches the potential outcome corresponding to the observed treatment.
+Assumption \ref{assumption:no anticipation} states that the treatment does not causally impact the outcome before it is implemented.\footnote{In standard graphical causal models, such as the finest fully randomized causally interpreted structured tree graph \citep{Robins1986} and the nonparametric structural equation model with independent errors \citep{Pearl2009}, future interventions cannot affect past outcomes by construction, so that Assumption \ref{assumption:no anticipation} holds automatically.
+Nonetheless, it is often explicitly stated in the DiD literature, partly due to the practical concern that units’ outcomes may be affected by the ``planned'' treatment implementation; see \citet{PTTS2025} for a detailed discussion.
+We follow the common convention of stating it as an explicit assumption.} Note that, under Assumptions \ref{assumption:consistency} and \ref{assumption:no anticipation}, we have $\Yz = \pYz$ almost surely for all units regardless of their treatment status.

-Under Assumption \HL{A1}, the first term of the ATT is identified as $\tau_1^* = \EXP \big( A \Yo \big) / \Pr(A=1)$, and the empirical mean of $\Yo$ among $A=1$ is a consistent (and in fact also unbiased) and asymptotically normal estimator of $\tau_1^*$.
-Therefore, to identify the ATT, it suffices to identify the second term of the ATT, $\tau_0^*$, in terms of the observed data.
-To this end, it is typical in DiD literature \citep{Heckman1997, Abadie2005, SantAnna2020, Callaway2021} to invoke a (conditional) parallel trends (PT) assumption, i.e.,